gw4e/backend-blockchain/README.md

 - Mine these transactions at a certain rate to add block of transactions in its blockchain.
   By selecting transactions and adding them to their block, miners create a block of transactions.
 To add this block of transactions to the blockchain, the block first needs a signature (also referred to as a ‘proof of work’).
 This signature is created by solving a mathematical problem that is unique to each block of transactions.
 - Ask for consensus.
 The term "consensus" means that all nodes in the network must agree on an identical version of the blockchain.
 In a way, the consensus mechanism of a blockchain is an internal and automatic audit of its network.
+- Each node mines blocks at a regular rate and the winner node is rewarded (see below the Mining section)

 ## Tech